Methodology

 FINAL LABEL

-ai / human / uncertainBot Detection
+ai / human / uncertainClassification coverage

 Separate from content classification, we analyse author behaviour using a 7-signal weighted scoring system grounded in peer-reviewed research.
 Authors with 2+ collected items receive a bot score.